Just say, "Alexa. Turn on the Lights."

 Select the Amazon Echo device and the smart lights that you want to link and save.
 Each Amazon Echo device can only be associated with one smart home group in the Alexa app.

-You will find your new Alexa enabled group in the Smart Home section.
+You will find your new Alexa enabled group in the Smart Home Devices section.
 If you click on the group, it will open up a detailed list of all the devices in the group that are controlled by your Amazon Echo.
 You can also toggle the lights in the group on or off in this screen.

 Select "Edit" in the top right corner of the detail screen to add or remove devices from your group.